confluentinc/live-labs/connectors-aws/redshift-s3/README.md

 ## [Hands-on Lab](#handson)

 **You have successfully completed the prep work.
-You can stop at this point and complete the remaining steps during the live session**
+You should stop at this point and complete the remaining steps during the live session**
 ---
 ## <a name="step5"></a>Step 1: Create a ksqlDB application
 > At Confluent we developed ksqlDB, the database purpose-built for stream processing applications. ksqlDB is built on top of Kafka Streams, powerful Java library for enriching, transforming, and processing real-time streams of data.
 Having Kafka Streams at its core means ksqlDB is built on well-designed and easily understood layers of abstractions.
 So now, beginners and experts alike can easily unlock and fully leverage the power of Kafka in a fun and accessible way.